The majority of climate scientists agree on the main causes of climate change.

 Carbon dioxide takes up a small percentage of these gases.

-Even though they do not make up a large part of the atmosphere (only 0.039% ), they are very important nevertheless.
+Even though they do not make up a large part of the atmosphere (only 0.041% ), they are critical nevertheless.

 This gas is naturally emitted through cellular respiration and volcanoes.